-Schwinn history started in 1895, when they launched their first bikes.
+Schwinn first started back in 1895, when they launched their first bikes.
 Today they have 2 main divisions: Schwinn Bikes and Schwinn Fitness.
-Schwinn Fitness (http://www.schwinnfitness.com) is owned by Nautilus, Inc., same as Bowflex and Nautilus.
+Schwinn Fitness is owned by Nautilus, Inc., as are the popular Bowflex and Universal brands.

-UPDATE: As of 2015 they now offer only two models: the 830 and the 870, both of which you can purchase at Amazon for under $1000.
+You can find some great deals at Amazon, where both new models and some of the older ones are available for under $1000.
 The ratings are decent so check out the specs and see if these treadmills will work for you.

 Schwinn makes decent home treadmills, with a neat and ergonomic design.
 They offer you basic preset exercises, but they are extremely effective, especially since you can save personal information for accurate reports.

 What they do not have is a strong warranty.
-This happens because they have an unusually small selection in the catalog, and they do not aim their business in this market.
+This happens because they have an unusually small selection in the catalog, and they don’t really focus much on this market.

-Schwinn 870 offered us a special experience and we're still fond of this model.
-When we tested this machine 4 years ago, the motor performed remarkably well, even after running for 3-4 hours continuously.
+We can say that the Schwinn 870 did give us a good workout.
+When we tested this machine a couple of years ago, the motor performed remarkably well, even after running for 3-4 hours continuously.
 The cardio preset workouts were smart and well built.
-Anyone could start a weight loss program just by using these exercises, and the system tracked the target heart rate based on personal age and weight.
-From a secure source, the treadmill still works smoothly after 4 years.
+Anyone can get started with relative ease, and the system tracked target heart rate based on personal age and weight.